-UCIT OIS staff will remain present to ensure that all documents received are properly destroyed.
+UCIT OIS staff will be onsite at all times to ensure all documents are securely destroyed and recycled.